 It is when the actual broadcast begins that the ingenuity and enormous fun of One Cut of the Dead becomes apparent.
 We see the Long Take film we just watched from behind the scenes as it is being shot whereupon an entirely different film transpires.
 In doing so, the film goes from the slightly interesting to the positively ingenious.
 It becomes particularly hilarious as everything starts to go wrong – where we learn that various zombie attack scenes involved director Hamastu trying to prop up a drunken actor playing a zombie, where another actor is suffering from stomach upset.
 Or where a random scene with Harumi Shuhama talking about self-defence was her having to improvise live when an actor missed their cue, of what we thought were looks of horror by an actress turns out to be cue card messages held up to direct her, to the wife going off script, or piece of equipment failing and the rest of them having to improvise live with increasingly chaotic and hilarious results.

 What started out seeming like an enthusiastically amateurish film is turned on its head in ingenious ways and revealed to be actually an extremely accomplished and highly organised work.
 The zombies on a zombie film set had been done with intermittent amusement in I Survived a Zombie Holocaust (2014) but this emerges as one of the most ingenious and funniest takes on the zombie film I have seen in some time.

 Some of the cast but not director Shinichiro Ueda went on to make a sequel One Cut of the Dead in Hollywood (2019).
 Ueda and the cast reunited for One Cut of the Dead: Mission Remote (2020), a special made for the pandemic where a returning Takayuki Hamatsu is required to make a crime film during lockdown (although this features no zombies).
-The original is also supposed to be undergoing a remake from Michel Hazanavicius with Final Cut/Z (2022).
+The original was remade by Michel Hazanavicius with Final Cut (2022).